Dracaena indivisa

 Dracaena indivisa is a striking ornamental plant known for its long, slender leaves and easy care.
 Native to New Zealand, it adapts well to various climates and requires moderate watering and indirect light.
 This hardy plant can grow both indoors and outdoors, making it a versatile choice for gardens and patios.

-To minimize the plant's time in transit, deliveries are made only from Monday to Wednesday
+To reduce the plant's time in transit, shipments are made from Monday to Wednesday.

 Shipping only to mainland Spain and mainland Portugal